1Password Review 2025: Is It Safe + Worth the Price?

 1Password Security Features — Flawless Password Protection With Many Extras

 To set up Privacy Cards, you need to create an account in Privacy and link it to a payment source — which can only be a checking account or a debit card from US banks or credit unions.
-Unfortunately, Privacy Cards only support debit cards, specifically Visa and MasterCards.
-They do not support credit cards.
-After you integrate your Privacy account with your 1Password account, there’s an option to add your Privacy Card in the payment fields on vendor websites like Netflix in a drop-down menu.
+Unfortunately, Privacy Cards only support debit cards, specifically Visa and Mastercards.
+They do not support credit, prepaid, or corporate cards.
+After you integrate your Privacy account with your 1Password account, there’s an option to add your Privacy Card in the payment fields on vendor websites like Netflix.

-Privacy Cards are very simple to use.
 It was easy for me to create a Privacy Card.
-After I opened an account on Privacy, I first had to pick a nickname for each card so I’d remember what vendor it’s for (1Password, Netflix, Amazon, etc.).
-Then I was able to set a spending limit — this extra layer of security prevents untrustworthy retailers from charging more than the maximum amount set for the card.
+After I opened an account on Privacy, I first had to pick a nickname for each card so I’d remember what vendor it was for (1Password, Netflix, Amazon, etc.).
+Then, I was able to set a spending limit — this extra layer of security prevents untrustworthy retailers from charging more than the maximum amount set for the card.
 Plus, there’s a single-use option, which eliminates the virtual card a few minutes after you use it.

 Overall, Privacy Cards are a quick and easy way to increase your security while shopping online with debit cards, and they’re easy to set up and use.